MacdonaldJoshuaCaleb/macdonald-website/_pages/research.md

 - *Spectral Coexistence Theory II* — Coupling, multi-component systems, and lifting across ecological and epidemiological models
 - *Recovery from Data* — PyMC/ArviZ estimation of trait functionals from partial time series
 - *Field-informed Monitoring Tools* — MVCO and FMDV-based workflows for empirical functional recovery
+- *Application of spectral functionals to NPZD models with seasonal forcing and feedback.